netdata/netdata/python.d/README.md

 ---

-# ntp
+# ntpd

-Module monitors the system variables of the local `ntpd` daemon, incl. variables of the polled peers using the NTP Control Message Protocol via UDP socket, similar to `ntpq`.
+Module monitors the system variables of the local `ntpd` daemon (optional incl. variables of the polled peers) using the NTP Control Message Protocol via UDP socket, similar to `ntpq`.

 **Requirements:**
  * Version of `ntpd` must be 2.0+